jxson/haiku/STATUS.md

 # Status Of This Branch

-I know ... that sounds like a slogan for a small town bank.
-I did some stuff a bit differently than the current master branch and wanted to explain it.
+I did some stuff a bit differently than the current master branch and wanted to explain it: why I took the approaches that I did, how it worked out, where things stand, and where to go from here, if anywhere.

 ## Goals